A non-government resource for the Medicare community

 • Search

-Explanation of Benefits (EOB) SECTION 6: Important things to know about your drug coverage and your rights.
+Explanation of Benefits (EOB): Important things to know about your drug coverage and your rights.

 This section shows details some your rights in the Medicare Part D program and will read as follows